/ Girolibero / to cycle bike paths bikes and accessories travel by bike

 9,100 km

-It is the one that follows the western border of Europe, and serving as the common thread of the great journey is the ocean: we travel along the Norwegian coast through Tromsø and Bergen and then land in Scotland (30-hour ferry ride).
-Celtic coast to coast and then another ferry to Northern Ireland, continuing to the beautiful Connemara coast, Cork and down into France along the Velodyssée.
-Further and further south you will arrive in Spain, to Pamplona and Salamanca, and then on to the Algarve and the coast of Portugal from south to north to the Spanish border.
+Following the western border of Europe, the great journey is centred around the ocean.
+We travel along the Norwegian coast, passing through Tromsø and Bergen, before taking a 30-hour ferry ride to Scotland.
+We then travel along the Celtic coast, taking another ferry to Northern Ireland.
+We continue to the beautiful Connemara coast and Cork, before heading down into France along the Velodyssée.
+Heading further south, you will arrive in Spain, passing through Pamplona and Salamanca, before continuing to the Algarve and Portugal’s coast from south to north, finally reaching the Spanish border.

 Eurovelo 2 The Road of Capitals